katsanoulis/BarrierTool/README.md

-# Automated extraction of material barriers from two-dimensional velocity fields
+# Automated extraction of material barriers in two-dimensional velocity fields

 ## License